ilianoKokoro/fly-todo/README.md

 -   Quickly add, name, and complete tasks
 -   Secure task syncing across all your devices
 -   Easy account setup with username, email, and password
--   100% free, with no ads or subscriptions
+-   100% free and open source, with no ads or subscriptions

 If you're looking for a lightweight task manager that just works, this is the app for you.